The President's Page

 Brian has been a major contributor to the development of rugby in Western Manitoba.
 Besides establishing and coaching the Varsity programs at Souris school, he has established the youth rugby program in Souris and has coached at the Provincial and National levels.

 After Barry Dowsett stepped down in 2007, Brian accepted the nomination of President of Westman High School Rugby and has served that role ever since.
-Brian is currently the Rugby Manitoba High Performance Director and he has held that director's position since 2014.
+Brian was the Rugby Manitoba High Performance Director from 2014 to 2018.
+He also started a women's University Rugby program at Brandon University in 2018.
 He continues to shuffle his busy volunteer and family life to develop the game of rugby in Manitoba.